SummaryRead the full fact sheet

 - Expect a mess and plan for it.

 - Use a baby spoon that is small, shallow and soft.

 - Make sure the food is smooth and runny.

 - Avoid adding or .

 - To check for adverse reactions, introduce one food at a time.
-Keep offering that same food for two or three days before introducing another.
+Keep offering that same food for 2 or 3 days before introducing another.

 - Start with approximately half a teaspoon.